novoda/accessibilitools/README.md

 This is a library of utility classes and methods to help you develop accessible Android apps.

+It contains a set of accessibility-related classes that are common to our projects:

+- `AccessibilityServices` - check which services are currently enabled, by type (e.g. spoken feedback)
+- `Actions` - an abstraction around actions that can be performed on a UI element to implement custom accessibility actions

 ## Adding to your project

 To start using this library, add these lines to the `build.gradle` of your project: